Property Guides · Last updated 2 June 2026

 The Purchase Process

-Spanish property purchases follow a consistent process:
+Spanish property purchases follow a consistent sequence:

-2. Sign a reservation agreement (contrato de reserva) and pay a holding deposit, usually €3,000 to €6,000.
+2. Sign a reservation agreement (contrato de reserva) and pay a holding deposit, typically €3,000 to €6,000.

 5. Completion at the notary (escritura pública).
 Pay the balance, sign before the notary, receive the keys.

 6. Register the title.
-Your lawyer registers the purchase with the Land Registry and pays the transfer tax.
+Your lawyer registers the purchase with the Land Registry and pays the ITP transfer tax.

 Do You Need a Lawyer?

-Technically no, but practically yes.
-A Spanish property lawyer (abogado) will check the title, verify there are no outstanding debts against the property, ensure planning permissions are in order, and handle the paperwork.
-Their fee is typically around 1% of the purchase price, which is money well spent on a purchase this size.
+Technically no. Practically yes.
+A Spanish property lawyer (abogado) checks the title, confirms there are no outstanding charges or debts on the property, verifies planning permissions are in order, and handles the paperwork through to land registry registration.
+Their fee is typically around 1% of the purchase price.
+On a €167,000 transaction that is roughly €1,670, money well spent given the complexity of cross-border transactions in Cadiz province.

 Mortgages for British Buyers

-• Maximum loan-to-value: usually 60 to 70% for non-residents (vs up to 80% for residents)
+• Maximum loan-to-value: typically 60 to 70% for non-residents, versus up to 80% for residents

 After You Buy: Ongoing Costs

-• Community fees (comunidad): €50 to €150/month in most La Linea blocks
+• Community fees (comunidad): €50 to €150 per month in most La Linea blocks, depending on building size and facilities.

-• Wealth tax: May apply to non-residents owning property in Spain above certain thresholds
+• Wealth tax: May apply to non-residents owning property in Spain above certain thresholds.
+Take advice from a Spanish asesor fiscal before buying as an investment property.

 The Bottom Line